ialbert/biostar-central/docs/index.rst

 Visit **http://localhost:8080** to see the site loaded with default settings.
 Enjoy.

-For more information see the documentation.
+For more information see the documentation below:

 .. toctree::
    :maxdepth: 2

    install
-   external
+   deploy
-   migrate
+   customize
    about

 Indices and tables